hpoul/authpass.app-website/web/content/110.docs.folder/002.store-passwords-nextcloud.article/@body.md

 Press **Ok** to continue and login to your WebDAV account.

+!!! warning "Note"
+    Please make sure that you use the **exact** URL as shown in the settings dialog of NextCloud.
+It might differ from the example.

+    For example it could include a different path, or include your account name.

 # Select your kdbx file.

 If your login works correctly you will see a list of all folder and files in